omarbenhamid/django-mcp-server/README.md

 from django.core.mail import send_mail

 class MyAITools(MCPToolset):
-    # This method will not be published as a tool because it starts with _
     def add(self, a: int, b: int) -> list[dict]:
         """A service to add two numbers together""" return a+b